prophix-cloud/cloudshell/README.md

 # Cloudshell Init Script

 This repo allows users to quickly setup an AWS Cloudshell with all the necessary tools to run terraform.
+Cloudshell configuration is regional, so if you setup your Cloudshell in ca-central-1, that same setup won't exist in any other region that you open Cloudshell in.

 ## 1Pass Pre-req